 What Should I Do?

-Act fast!
+Act Now!
 Employers can ‘break the chain’ and stop workers from making a claim going back years by paying the correct holiday pay now.
 Some employers are even changing commission arrangements to avoid liability.

 Holiday pay claims must be lodged within three months of the last deduction, meaning claims must be lodged within three months of a worker’s last holiday.